-In the beginning, the data was collected from small, soft body parts such as ears, noses and eyeballs so that they could be replaced when they were affected by serious accidents or diseases such as carcinomas.
-CYCLE Medical employees restructured and redesigned the collected digital data to create highly realistic prostheses.
+It began by capturing data on small, soft body parts such as ears, noses and eyeballs so that they could be replaced when they were impaired by serious accidents or diseases such as carcinoma.
+CYCLE Medical staff restructured and redesigned the captured digital data to create highly realistic prosthetics.

 Later, they began to do the same with larger areas of the body such as arms, legs and the spine, which led the company to later develop 3D orthopedic devices and equipment used to support, align, prevent and correct deformities or even improve the function of moving parts of the human body.